TheYemi/kubernetes-demo/README.md

 # Production-Grade Kubernetes Cluster on AWS

-A self-managed Kubernetes cluster built with kubeadm on AWS EC2, enhanced from a basic working setup to production-grade standards with GitOps, CI/CD, RBAC, autoscaling, and comprehensive monitoring.
+A self-managed Kubernetes cluster built with kubeadm on AWS EC2, enhanced from a basic working setup to production-grade standards with GitOps, CI/CD, RBAC, autoscaling, comprehensive monitoring, and centralized logging.

 ## Architecture